ScanMountGoat/Smush-Material-Research/README.md

 First extract the shader binaries from the .nushdb files since each file contains multiple shaders.
 `cargo run --release -- shader_binaries <render folder> <binary export folder>`

 Now the shaders can be decompiled using Ryujinx's ShaderTools.
-This currently requires a slightly modified build to start from the appropriate offset.
+This currently requires a slightly modified build to start from offset 2896 of the binary.
 `python batch_decompile_shaders.py <ShaderTools.exe> <binary export folder> <export folder>`

 The `shaders_discard.txt` file contains the shader labels without their render pass tags for shader programs that may support alpha testing.